 Fully automatic machines are often designed to produce froth so stiff it sits like a bubble bath on top of the coffee and then on your upper lip.

 You can also go the artisanal route with an espresso machine and steam wand.
-Frothing milk takes some practice, so read my guide to milk foam and check out some videos before giving it whirl yourself.
+Frothing milk takes some practice, so read my guide to milk foam and check out some videos before giving it a whirl yourself.

-To go all-out Italiano, pour the milk and froth together into the cup rather than holding back the foam with a teaspoon.
+To go all-out Italiano, pour the warm milk and froth together into the cup rather than holding back the foam with a teaspoon.
 Perfectly steamed microfoam will ensure you get the right ratio of milk to froth.

 For more information, be sure to read my article on how to make a cappuccino.